Webhook Format and Processing

 Connect Webhooks service is a logical extension of our Messages Services.
 When Customer has subscribed to any of the Message types via Subscription services our system will start sending the POST requests to the host and uri configured.

 Our Webhook messages contain similar data already covered in Messages Services - request and response ID's, message type, creation time etc. Business information is only provided if either Webhook Metadata or Full Bodied Webhooks are enabled.
 If not, the customer must use the Messages Services to read the actual message content.
+Webhook payloads can be optionally compressed to reduce message size and optimize delivery performance.
+In this case the message will include the HTTP header Content-Encoding: gzip.

 The main benefit of using Webhooks for the customer is significantly improving how the general integration is built.
-With Webhooks there is no need to constantly poll GET /messags endpoints to detect any new Messages pending.
+With Webhooks there is no need to constantly poll GET /messages endpoints to detect any new Messages pending.
 This is especially important for services that are not directly triggered by the customer requests like Transaction Notification.
 This improves both the speed of getting the newest events from the system and also reduces the load from both Client and Server side.

 Subscription services are described at Managing Webhook Configurations